ACRA/acra/README.md

 What is ACRA ?
 ==============

-ACRA is a library enabling Android Application to automatically post their crash reports to a report server.
+ACRA is a library enabling Android applications to automatically post their crash reports to a report server.
 It is targeted to android applications developers to help them get data from their applications when they crash or behave erroneously.

-ACRA is used in 2.68% ([See AppBrain/stats](http://www.appbrain.com/stats/libraries/details/acra/acra)) of all apps on Google Play as of Feb 2016.
-That's over 53K **apps** using ACRA.
-And since the average US user has 41 apps installed on their phone that means there is a 70% chance that ACRA is running on any phone.
-That means ACRA is running on over a **billion devices**.
+ACRA is used in 1.87% ([See AppBrain/stats](http://www.appbrain.com/stats/libraries/details/acra/acra)) of all apps on Google Play as of Feb 2019.
+That's over 48K **apps** using ACRA.

 See [BasicSetup](http://github.com/ACRA/acra/wiki/BasicSetup) for a step-by-step installation and usage guide.

 A crash reporting feature for android apps is native since Android 2.2 (FroYo) but only available through the official Android Market (and with limited data).
 ACRA is a great help for Android developers :

-  * [developer configurable user interaction](http://github.com/ACRA/acra/wiki/AdvancedUsage#wiki-User_Interaction): silent reports, Toast notification, status bar notification + dialog or direct dialog
+  * [developer configurable user interaction](http://github.com/ACRA/acra/wiki/AdvancedUsage#wiki-User_Interaction): silent reports, Toast notification, status bar notification or dialog
   * usable with ALL versions of Android supported by the official support libraries.
   * more [detailed crash reports](http://github.com/ACRA/acra/wiki/ReportContent) about the device running the app than what is displayed in the Android Market developer console error reports
   * you can [add your own variables content or debug traces](http://github.com/ACRA/acra/wiki/AdvancedUsage#wiki-Adding_your_own_variables_content_or_traces_in_crash_reports) to the reports